nrser/nrser-ruby/lib/nrser/types/README.md

 `true` when `#test?` is called with an object, then that object is a member of that type.
 That's it.

-Some of those classes, like the universal type {NRSER::Types::Top}, of which every object is a member ({NRSER::Types::Top#test?} always returns `true`) are essentially singletons, but most type classes parameterize over values that instances
+Some of those classes, like the universal type {NRSER::Types::Top} - of which every object is a member ({NRSER::Types::Top#test?} always returns `true`) - are essentially singletons, but many type classes parameterize over values that instances hold as variables.

+Types are designed to fundamentally immutable once constructed, through the standard practice of storing state in instance variables without write functions (of course, use of methods like `#instance_variable_set` will still mutate types - please don't do this, since any future caching will likely reuse instances).

 API is basically a collection of module class methods attached to {NRSER::Types}, like {NRSER::Types.str} or {NRSER::Types.non_neg_int}.